fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 This is not as sophisticated as the version with TaskManager.

+## RS485ReceivingDataFRT4

+This one is for any new experiments on the frt code.
+I have not done anything so far.

 ## RS485ReceivingDataFreeRTOS

 This now uses FreeRTOS directly with no FRT.